Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ### Dolly

 The Dolly dataset is a publicly available collection of 15k instruction-following entries created by Databricks.
-It spans multiple behavioral domains, as described in the [InstructGPT paper](https://arxiv.org/abs/2203.02155).
+It spans multiple behavioral domains, as described in the [InstructGPT paper](https://arxiv.org/abs/2203.02155) paper.
 These include areas like brainstorming, classification, closed QA, content creation, information retrieval, open QA, and summary generation.

 The usage is similar to the Alpaca dataset described above.
 Using Falcon 7b as an example, we can prepare the dataset as follows: